 Since then it has grown out of several properties until the present building in Coton Hill was bought in 1985.
 There is at present a membership of about fifty and many regular attenders.
 Until recently there has been a children’s class but this only occurs when requested these days.

 During the Covid 19 pandemic we stopped meeting in the Meeting House.
-We are meeting online using Zoom, asking other friends to ‘hold us in the light’.
-Groups of no more than six meet on fine Sundays in the Meeting House garden, by arrangement.
+We met online using Zoom, asking other friends to ‘hold us in the light’.
+Then groups of no more than six were able to meet on fine Sundays in the Meeting House garden, by arrangement.

 The Early Days: Swarthmoor Hall